 If you’ve never been and aren’t familiar with its vibe, Berlin is punky, playful and carries a certain je ne sais quoi.
 Its thriving art and cultural scene mean there’s no shortage of exhibitions, installations or immersive experiences – and this edgy appreciation for high art translates captivatingly into emerging trends.

 Many fashionistas have struggled to explain exactly why it is that Berlin, in atmosphere, energy and aesthetic, feels so much like a homecoming.
 Perhaps it’s the timelessness and the quality of the garments, and the liberal invitation to each and everyone to come as you are.
 The streets are the fashion exhibition – the passersby are the city’s models.
 So if the only thing you’ve ever yearned for from the Addams Family more than Morticia and Gomez’s relationship is their wardrobes, Berlin may well be your dream destination.
 Dress head-to-toe in black if you want.
-Nobody will judge you, dahling – it’s not morbid, it’s in vogue.
+Nobody will judge you, darling – it’s not morbid, it’s in vogue.

 Vintage shopping in Berlin

 If Coco Chanel can be thanked for the Little Black Dress, the city of Berlin deserves credit for the Jacket Over Everything.
 With long woolen trenches in the winter and biker leather jackets every other season, you’re never fully dressed in Berlin without a coordinated coat.
 And there are few better places to hunt down your new signature look.